Venturh/maxwerpers-v2/README.md

 This is the second version of my personal portfolio.
 It replaced the first one, made with Create React App and Material Ui.

 For this project i used Gatsby to benefit from the static page benefits, since i really didn´t need any dynamic content on my portfolio.
 When I have to update the portfolio i can just rebuild it with Netlify build hooks.
 If you want to check out my portfolio yourself you can check it out [here](https://maxwerpers.me/ "Title")

 ## Built With

-- [Gatsby](https://www.gatsbyjs.org/) - Static Web Framework based on Reacr
+- [Gatsby](https://www.gatsbyjs.org/) - Static Web Framework based on React
 - [Netlify](https://www.netlify.com/) - Service to deploy the site
 - [StyledComponents](https://styled-components.com/) - Styling
 - [StyledSystem](https://styled-system.com/) - Easier styling with props